rmr88/PubPol590/README.md

 ## To do:

-*	write page_stats code
-	*	add page_stats table, put in descriptives, add to makefile
-*	be sure makefile is completely up to date
 *	this would be a good time to figure out how to do better reference lists with TeX...
 *	Models with related variables on impulsivity
 *	Models with wave 1 or wave 3 risk measures to show that this is not just due to measurement error